North Channel (Ontario)

 The North Channel is the body of water along the north shore of Lake Huron, in the Canadian province of Ontario and the state of Michigan in the United States of America.
 It stretches approximately 160 nautical miles (300 km) and is bordered on the east by Georgian Bay, on the west by the St. Marys River, to the north by the eastern Algoma District and part of the Sudbury District, and to the south by the islands of Manitoulin, Cockburn, Drummond and St. Joseph.
 At its widest point it is over 30 km (20 miles) wide.

-In addition to Georgian Bay, the North Channel is connected to the main body of Lake Huron by the False Detour Channel and the Mississagi Strait, which separate the above-noted islands.
+In addition to Georgian Bay, the North Channel is connected to the main body of Lake Huron by the DeTour Passage, False Detour Channel and the Mississagi Strait, which separate the above-noted islands.

 The channel is recognized as one of the best freshwater cruising grounds in the world.
 There are full-service marinas in various small communities along the shore providing sufficient provisions.
 A large section of the north shore is bordered by La Cloche Provincial Park providing for a scenic environment.